Proof That Your Service is Valued In the Workforce

 Veteran Employment Tax Incentives

 On December 18, 2015, President Obama signed into law the Protecting Americans from Tax Hikes Act of 2015 (the PATH Act) that extended and modified the Work Opportunity Tax Credit Program and the Empowerment Zones.
 In summary, it retroactively reauthorized the WOTC program target groups for a five-year period, from December 31, 2014 to December 31, 2019.
-Unemployed veterans have been identified as one of the target groups umbrelled by this act.
+Unemployed veterans have been identified as one of the target groups umbrellaed by this act.
 To read more, check out the WOTC here.

 Veteran Culture Shifts